steeletyphoon/fundamentals-1/hello/03/README.md

 ## Setting Up Your Own Colors

-If you are a teacher or am ambitious student who does not have these colors set up in your terminal you can look at [`tools`](../../tools) for some help.
+If you are a teacher or an ambitious student who does not have these colors set up in your terminal you can look at [`tools`](../../tools) for some help.